AI-ffinity/nmr_tutorials/SPARKY_and_POKY/Assemble_file_for_LLM.md

 layout: default
 ---

+POKY manual is provided in HTML format.
+You can find the [`POKY_documentation.pdf`](./POKY/doc/POKY_documentation.pdf) file in the current folder for convenience.
+Then feed the file into the latest ChatGPT or other LLM of your choice and ask it questions.

-# POKY Documentation Conversion Tutorial
+# Converting POKY manual from HTML to PDF

+> For Linux / MacOS

-This tutorial guides you through the process of converting HTML documentation to a single PDF file using `wkhtmltopdf` and `pdfunite` on a system running Ubuntu.
+This tutorial guides you through the process of converting HTML documentation to a single PDF file using `wkhtmltopdf` and `pdfunite`.
 This could be particularly useful for consolidating documentation into a single, easily distributable format, with which you can create a POKY-specific ChatGPT 4 model.